 - Quickly absorbed into the skin

-Just remember that eczema flare-ups can be unique to each person’s sensitive skin, so try a patch test first.8
+Just remember that certain skin issues and their associated symptoms can be unique to each person’s sensitive skin, so try a patch test first.8

 Moisturizing Magic: Don’t Forget About Your Hands

 It’s easy to forget about moisturizing your hands when it comes to your skin care routine.
 But they take more wear and tear than any other area of your skin.
 And dry, chapped hands can easily make you look older than you are.

 Hand creams work best when applied while your hands are still damp.
 This gives the cream some extra moisture to seal in.

 You might be wondering, “How do I wash my hands without making them more dry?”
 Here are some tips:

 - Replace harsh soaps with moisture-rich cleansers (just like you’d use on your face).

 - Wash hands in lukewarm water (that’s not too hot or cold)